performance is astonishing…”

 What a fantastic weekend start to The H.P.
 Lovecraft

 Chronicles tour.
-Mike premiered The Temple and reprised
+I premiered The Temple

-Studio on Friday 5th.
+The Harrogate Theatre Studio on Friday 5th.
 What a great

 and the reaction was superb.

 vibe grew and continued onto Salford and The Lowry Studio

 happy that we have had such a great reaction to the

 is still going down well.
 I am really encouraged and

 inspired with the many calls for more work so I will

-see what I can do!"
+see what I can do!

 to all at Harrogate and The Lowry.
 Two fantastic teams!

 again, the FAB sound design for both Temple

 and Cthulhu from Rob Speight of outpost

 sound has not gone un-noticed and it seems

 Sound'!
 Check out outpost's article

 on the design here:

 more dates for the latest Temple and Cthulhu